miem215/Hierarchical-Autonomy-4DoF/README.md

 Because the Forward Kinematics ($\text{FK}$) relies on highly non-linear trigonometric transformations, a Linear KF will fail.
 The UKF's deterministic sigma points are already in place to naturally handle this future non-linear measurement update without requiring a complete estimator rewrite or complex Jacobian derivations.

+## Design Justification & Computational Profiling

+To ensure this controller is viable for physical hardware deployment, specific algorithmic trade-offs were made to prioritize **real-time execution (50Hz)**:

+* **Explicit Euler Dynamics:** Explicit Euler integration was chosen over higher-order solvers like Runge-Kutta 4 (RK4).
+While RK4 offers superior prediction accuracy, Explicit Euler guarantees a strict sub-20ms solve time, which is critical for closing the control loop in real-time.
+* **Predictive Horizon ($N=20$):** At a timestep of $\Delta t = 0.02s$, a 20-step horizon yields a 0.4-second predictive window.
+This provides just enough spatial awareness for the IPOPT solver to dodge dynamic obstacles without causing computational bottlenecks.
+* **Solve Time Performance:** The CasADi IPOPT solver successfully completes the 20-step non-linear horizon in approximately 10-15 milliseconds on an average CPU, running comfortably within the 20ms allowance required for stable 50Hz control.

 ## Mathematical Formulation